dutchin/ConcurRecipes/Get Itinerary and Trip details.md

 1. Manually add a new itinerary.
 This creates a sample trip that allows the developer to retrieve their first itinerary via the API and with the response and the XSD, build a schema or data structure.
 2. Populate internal systems by building a scheduled process to poll for itineraries based on specific function parameters.
 3. Use the list of itineraries to obtain greater trip details.
 Most travel suppliers and TMC's will retrieve trip details based on day, time period or users.

 Each of these processes can be used by itself.
 For example if a travel supplier only wanted to obtain itinerary details, they can follow the Get Itinerary Details process described below.

-Each of these processes can be used by itself.
-For example if a travel supplier only wanted to obtain itinerary details, they can follow the Get Itinerary Details process described below.